 When war broke out, Howard joined the Royal Engineers as a despatch rider in France.
-He then trained as a pilot before being posted back to France where he was shot down and taken prisoner.
+He then trained as a pilot, and his flying certificate was taken on a Maurice Farman Biplane at Military School, Ruislip on 29 July 1916.
+He was posted back to France where he was shot down and taken prisoner.
 Further details appeared in the Express & Star on 19 Apr 1917:

 About a fortnight ago Flying Lieutenant Howard R. Davies, formerly employed at Sunbeamland, Wolverhampton, was at the works, and among his experiences he told how while flying at the front the controls of his machine were shot out of his hand, but he managed to spiral down and drop in No Man’s Land.
 He got back to the British lines.

 Information was received by telegram on Wednesday that Lieutenant Davies has been missing since the 14th inst.